tforzaglia/ShellScrippz/README.md

 ```

 ### Rotate Logs
 This is a simple log rotation script which can be added to cron tab to make it run automatically.
+It will redirect output of an active log to a new .gz file and null the log being actively written to.
+Also removes the oldest two logs if there are more than 10 gzipped logs in the directory.
+This threshold can be modified to compensate for the size of directory.
 A few parts of the script need to be edited based on a user's specific situation.
 The following lines in particular should be customized:
 ```
 cd /Users/forzaglia/Documents/test